klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 }
 ```

-However, it is possible to exploit this function chaining POP gadgets.
-To generate a valid payload, in this case, it is possible to use `ysoserial.net`:
+However, it is possible to exploit this function if the attacker can control the expected type of the **XmlSerializer**.

+In that case, it would be possible to craft an exploit generating the serialized verion of the **RCE** calss, or using `ysoserial.net`:

 ```bash
 $ ysoserial-net -g ObjectDataProvider -f XmlSerializer -c "calc" -o raw